 If you think you have lost your smartcard please email Smartcard.Support@dorsetccg.nhs.uk and ask them to cancel the lost smartcard.
-They will then issue a replacement and send it out to the surgery.
+They will then issue a replacement and send it out to the surgery or pharmacy.
 The replacement card will be sent out locked.
-You will need to ask your RA to unlock this for you, ensuring you enter your own password.
+You will need to ask your RA or Sponsor to unlock this for you, ensuring you enter your own password.

-Speak to the RA in your practice, they will be able to unlock this for you.
+Speak to the RA/Sponsor in your practice or pharmacy, they will be able to unlock this for you.
 Smartcards cannot be unlocked remotely.
 You can also make an appointment to come in to the CCG (Vespasian or Canford House) and we can unlock this for you.
 You must be present and enter your own password for the card to be unlocked.

 Locums should have their own smartcards.
-The Practice RA/Sponsor should add a position to their smartcard for your organisation, and also remove this once the locum has moved on.
+The practice or pharmacy RA/Sponsor should add a position to their smartcard for your organisation, and also remove this once the locum has moved on.

 The card contains a unique user identifier number and your PIN (which is encrypted) and a photo.
 No other personal information is stored on the card.

-For problems with a PC, smartcard reader or software call the Healthcare Computing help desk on 01425 470888.
-For issues relating to the smartcard permissions, lockout or general queries, please contact the Smartcard Support Team on firstname.lastname@example.org
+Practices: For problems with a PC, smartcard reader or software, call the Healthcare Computing help desk on 01425 470888.
+For issues relating to the smartcard permissions, lockout or general queries, please contact the Smartcard Support Team on email@example.com